yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/connect-to-clusters.md

 - `<DB USER>` with your database username.
 - `<DB PASSWORD>` with your database password.
-- If you are connecting to a database other than the default (yugabyte), replace yugabyte with the database name.
+- `yugabyte` with the database name, if you're connecting to a database other than the default (yugabyte).
-- `<ROOT_CERT_PATH>` with the path to the location where you installed the certificate on your computer.
+- `<ROOT_CERT_PATH>` with the path to the root certificate on your computer.

 If you are connecting to a Hasura Cloud project, which does not use the CA certificate, select **Optimize for Hasura Cloud** to modify the string.
 Before using the string to connect in a Hasura project, be sure to encode any special characters.
 For an example of connecting a Hasura Cloud project to Yugabyte Cloud, refer to [Connect Hasura Cloud to Yugabyte Cloud](../../cloud-develop/hasura-cloud/).